willtrigo/42_basecamp/rush/rush00/README.md

 - File I/O: Mastering file manipulation techniques to read, write, and process data from files.
 - Data structures: Utilizing arrays and pointers to store and manage data efficiently.
 - Testing and debugging: Developing a rigorous approach to testing code and identifying and fixing bugs.
-- Teamwork: Collaborating effectively with other Piscine participants to tackle the project together.
+- Teamwork: Collaborating effectively with other Basecamp participants to tackle the project together.

 ## Bonus